Hardeep-5911/Induction_program2025/README.md

 ## Day 3 Highlights ✨

 ###  🕣 9:00 AM - 11:00 AM
- * Today we have a great expert lecture by **Dr. Jaswinder singh 'Jaswins'**.
-    * Today was very excited lecture for me as I have watching Dr. JAswinder singh videos from so long time.
-    * Today I get chance to watch him on stage live .
-    * He taught us so many interesting things about Math & Science.
+Expert Lecture by Dr. Jaswinder Singh 'Jaswins'
+- Today was a truly exciting moment for me—I’ve been watching Dr. Jaswinder Singh’s videos for a long time, and finally got the chance to see him live on stage.
+- His lecture was filled with fascinating insights into Math and Science, showing how deeply they are woven into the fabric of nature.
-    * He taught us nature is full of mysteries , science & math.
+- He spoke about how nature is full of mysteries, and how science and mathematics help us uncover them.
-    * He taught us about GOD and MATH.
+- One of the most thought-provoking parts was when he connected God and Math, showing how logic and spirituality can coexist.
-    * We learn so many new things
+- I learned so many new things today—his way of teaching is powerful and inspiring.
-    * He is so much great personality .
+- Dr. Jaswinder Singh is truly a remarkable personality, full of wisdom and energy.

 ###  🕣 11:00 AM - 01:00 PM
-* Today we have expert lecture by **Dr. Priya Darshani Madam** on **Universal Human Values**
+Expert Lecture by Dr. Priya Darshani Madam on Universal Human Values
-   * Mam speak to us about oue true goal .
-WHy we are doing our study ? what we all truly want ?
+- Madam spoke to us about our true goals in life—why we study, what we truly seek, and what makes life meaningful.
-   * She told us that our first pirority in our life should be **understanding each others** .
-By understanding each other we can feel there emotion & behaviour.
+- She emphasized that our first priority should be understanding each other—only then can we truly connect and empathize with others.
-   * Then our second priority should be our **relationships** with family , friends & roommates .
-Without relationship a person never lives a happy life.
-   * Then our third priority should be **Physical facility** like money , cars , house etc.
+- Our second priority should be our relationships—with family, friends, and those around us.
+Without strong relationships, happiness is incomplete.
+- Our third priority should be physical facilities—like money, cars, and houses.
+These are important, but they should never come before human connection.
+- Her words helped me reflect deeply and understand what truly matters in life.

+## My Reflections 📝

+> "We explore the universe through science, we connect through values, and we grow through understanding."<br>
+– Hardeep Singh